Construction hazardous substances: Carbon monoxide

 Identify and assess: Identify those tasks/situations where significant levels of carbon monoxide may occur.
 This may include:

-Control: Even if you minimise some of the risk this way, you may still do other work that might create carbon monoxide.
+Control: Even if you minimise some of the risk this way, you may still do work that might create carbon monoxide.
 Control the risk by:

 Train: Workers need to know how to use the controls properly.
 They also need to be aware of the signs and symptoms of carbon monoxide poisoning.